-The process for purchasing using agency funds will be the following:
+The process for purchasing using RSO funds will be the following:

-- 1. The student petitioner will fill out the Requisition Request Form on-line and submit it to the organization's advisor. - 2.
+- 1. The student petitioner will fill out the Requisition Request Form on My.UAFS and submit it for advisor approval. - 2.
 The Advisor will review for fund availability, accuracy and appropriateness of spending and approve (or deny) and submit it to the SAO. - 3.
-The request will be approved (or denied) by the SAO if the proper paperwork (ROOE, Travel, etc.) has been filed and the organization has the resources in their agency fund. - 4.
+The request will be approved (or denied) by the SAO if the proper paperwork (ROOE, Travel, etc.) has been filed and the organization has the resources in their account. - 4.
 After the request is approved, the SAO will enter the requisition into Banner.